Menu

 Who we help

-We have two strands within the service: the Orkney Emotional Wellbeing Service who offer emotional wellbeing support to those aged between eight and 18 years old, and SKIPTA, who offer support to young people aged 12 to 18 who are negatively impacted by alcohol or substance misuse, either their own or parental.
+We have 2 strands within the service; Orkney Emotional Wellbeing Service who offer support to 8-18 year olds around emotional wellbeing and SKIPTA who offer support to 8 – 18 year olds who are negatively impacted by alcohol or substance misuse, either their own or someone they know.

-• We support parents on implementing effective parenting strategies and empower families to use family-led decision making.
+• We support parents to implement parenting strategies, empowering families to have family led decision making.

 • We signpost young people and their families to other agencies that will offer relevant support.

-• We hold follow-up meetings with the young person and their family three months after their use of our service to ensure they are confident in implementing the strategies they have learned, and do not feel they need further or continued support.
+• We provide follow-up meetings with the young person and their family 3 months after the end of support to ensure that they are confident in implementing the strategies they have learned and do not feel they need further or continued support.

 Referrals